What can I expect with DTI’s online full-spectrum training?

 - DTI’s goal is to open the door wider to include as many different people as possible in our community.
 One way to do this is to use inclusive language throughout our course materials.
 Culturally humble educators and doulas can and should take the time to listen to the experience of all people as unique individuals to learn about their needs regarding learning environments, care providers, birth locations, and more.

 - A doula’s role is to affirm all pregnant people.
-Referring to birthing families and people when speaking to groups includes all and excludes no one.
+Using the language “birthing families,” “pregant person” and “birthing person” when speaking to groups includes all and excludes no one.
 Our entire society is set up to affirm two genders when in fact, gender exists on a spectrum.
 Gender and sex are not the same thing.
-Clients who enjoy using and benefit from gendered terms will hear those one-on-one.
+Clients who benefit from and prefer using gendered terms remain free to use this language with their doulas and other providers.

 Why is birth work a social justice issue?